FlawwsX/erp-selltonpc/README.md

-# np_selltonpc
+# Sell Drugs To NPC
- A script to sell drugs to NPC, optimised client side.
+An optimized way of selling drugs to NPC.